rockshassa/rockshassa.github.io/_posts/2015-06-27-iOS-Metaprogramming.md

 ----

+A metaprogram is a program that accepts other programs as input.
+In this post, we'll write a small python application that accepts your project's configuration plist as input, in order to change your application's behavior at runtime.

 movin' out
 ----------

 There comes a time in every configuration's life when it must grow up and make its way out of the source code of your application.
 For many iOS and OS X apps, a .plist file is a suitable place to store configuration info.